Generalised Whittaker models as instances of relative Langlands duality II: Plancherel density and global periods: Introduction

 Our first main result (Theorem \ref{thm:MainSpectral2}) concerns the spectral decomposition of $L^2(X)$, which is the quantization of $M_2$, and shows that the spectral measure on $L^2(X)$ is given by the pushforward, via theta lifting, of the (Whittaker-)Plancherel measure on $G_X := \Sp_{2a}$, or in other words, via (roughly speaking) functorial lifting through the map defining $M_1$.
 At least on the level of unramified representations, the theta lifting is certainly known to facilitate such a functorial lifting, as we already saw in Theorem' \ref{thm2:EvenOrthogonal}.
 In other words, Theorem \ref{thm:MainSpectral2} is the $L^2$-version of Theorem' \ref{thm2:EvenOrthogonal}.

 Our second main result (Theorem \ref{thm:MainThm2}) concerns the Plancherel density of the basic function $\phi_0$ on $X$ (coming from the spectral measure of $L^2(X)$).
 This is a measure on $\widehat{G}_{\text{unramified}}$ (the unramified unitary dual of $G$), and hence (via the Satake isomorphism) identified with a measure on $A^\vee/W$, where $A^\vee$ is the maximal torus in $\O_{2k}$ and $W$ its Weyl group.
+We would like to describe this measure in terms of the data of $M_1$.